Eric Garcetti

-Eric Michael Garcetti (born February 4, 1971) is an American politician and diplomat who has been the United States Ambassador to India-designate since March 15, 2023.
-He previously served as the 42nd mayor of Los Angeles from 2013 until 2022.
-A member of the Democratic Party, he was first elected in the 2013 election, and reelected in 2017.
-A former member of the Los Angeles City Council, Garcetti served as City Council President from 2006 to 2012.
-He was the city's first elected Jewish mayor, and its second consecutive Mexican American mayor.
+Eric Michael Garcetti (born February 4, 1971) is an American politician and diplomat who served as the United States ambassador to India from 2023 to 2025.
+He was the 42nd mayor of Los Angeles from 2013 until 2022.
+A member of the Democratic Party, he was first elected in the 2013 election, and re-elected in 2017.
+A former member of the Los Angeles City Council, Garcetti served as City Council president from 2006 to 2012.
+He was the city's first elected Jewish mayor, and its second consecutive Mexican-American mayor.
 He was elected as the youngest mayor in over 100 years, having been 42 at the time of his inauguration.
-Upon nomination of President Joe Biden, Garcetti was confirmed as U.S. Ambassador to India by the Senate on a 52-42 vote on March 15, 2023.
+Upon nomination by President Joe Biden after a previously failed nomination the year before, Garcetti was eventually confirmed as Ambassador to India by the Senate on a 52–42 vote on March 15, 2023.